a1v0/a1v0.de/draft-articles/format-ups-shipping-payload.md

 ---
-title: How to correctly format the payload in the UPS Shipping API
+title: How to format the payload in the UPS Shipping API
 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #
  # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #
 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #